RuneSkovrupHansen/cpp/README.md

 When binding a function that is not a member, we can simply provide a function reference and then the arguments to the function with placeholders.

+## Better Alternatives

+In general std::bind_front and lambdas are a better option.
+See https://abseil.io/tips/108

 # Lambda